Washoe Country School District

 Lisa will tell you that her number one priority as a Trustee is the safety and security of all students and staff.
 To this end, she is spearheading a safe-schools committee at the District level.
 She has experience with school safety planning and feels fortunate to be bringing that experience to the Board of Trustees.
 Trustee Ruggerio also feels that public transparency, particularly with regard to the District’s budget, is critical.
 Due in large part to Trustee Ruggerio’s work, the District will launch an “open checkbook” on its website in 2014 for public viewing.

 Lisa is also a native Nevadan and a product of WCSD.
-She is the president and owner of LR2 Consulting, a management-consulting firm specializing in community and statewide strategic initiatives.
-A graduate of the University of Nevada, Reno, certified advanced mediator and national safe schools trainer, Lisa is passionately involved in her community.
+She is a management consultant specializing in community and statewide strategic initiatives.
+A graduate of the University of Nevada, Reno, Lisa is passionately involved in her community.

 Her current and past community involvement includes: